SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations: Background

 \subsection{RowHammer}

-Modern DRAM devices are subject to disturbance failures caused by high frequency accesses (i.e., hammer) to DRAM rows (i.e., aggressor rows) that result in unintentional bit flips in physically nearby rows that are not being accessed (i.e., victim rows).
-This phenomenon is referred to as RowHammer~\cite{kim2014flipping,kim2020revisiting,orosa2021Deeper}.
-RowHammer-induced bit flips are exacerbated as DRAM technology nodes shrink and DRAM cells come closer to each other.
-This results in newer, high-density DRAM chips to become more vulnerable to RowHammer~\cite{kim2020revisiting}.
-These bit-flips manifest after a row’s activation count reaches a certain threshold value within a refresh window (usually denoted as MAC~\cite{jedec2017ddr4} or $HC_{first}$~\cite{kim2020revisiting}).
+Modern DRAM devices are subject to disturbance failures caused by high frequency accesses (i.e., hammer) to DRAM rows (i.e., aggressor rows) that result in bitflips in physically nearby rows that are not being accessed (i.e., victim rows).
+This phenomenon is referred to as RowHammer~\cite{kim2014flipping,kim2020revisiting,orosa2021Deeper,yauglikcci2022understanding,mutlu2023fundamentally,olgun2023experimental,mutlu2017rowhammer,mutlu2019rowhammer}.
+RowHammer-induced bitflips are exacerbated as DRAM technology nodes shrink and DRAM cells come closer to each other.
+This results in newer, higher-density DRAM chips to become more vulnerable to RowHammer~\cite{kim2020revisiting} and other read disturbance effects \cite{luo2023rowpress}.
+These bitflips manifest after a row’s activation count reaches a certain threshold value within a refresh window (usually denoted as MAC~\cite{jedec2017ddr4} or $HC_{first}$~\cite{kim2020revisiting}).